-Halloween Sales Contest Ideas, Examples and Templates
+Halloween Sales Contest Ideas, Examples, and Templates

-You can run just one, or be bold and run multiple contests simultaneously!
-In Ambition, this is all calculated automatically for you the standings up to date in real-time.
-If you're not an Ambition user (yet!) you can also run these manually in a spreadsheet.
+You can run just one sales contest, or be bold and run multiple contests simultaneously!
+Ambition automates competition scoring and tracking for you, so you can see the standings in real-time without missing a beat.
+If you're not an Ambition user (...yet 😏), you can also run competitions manually in a spreadsheet.

-1. 🎃 THE NIGHTMARE BEFORE CHRISTMAS
+3. 🎃 THE NIGHTMARE BEFORE CHRISTMAS

-2. 🧟♂️ THE ADDAMS FAMILY VS. THE MUNSTERS
+4. 🧟♂️ THE ADDAMS FAMILY VS. THE MUNSTERS

-The setup: This is a team vs team, month-long contest.
+The setup: This is a team vs. team, month-long contest.
 The team generating the most qualified pipeline dollars at the end wins.